Anombyte/node_network/docs/REFERENCE_TASKS.md

-# Reference Tasks: Collaborative AI Node Network
+# Reference Tasks/Roadmap: Collaborative AI Node Network

 This file outlines all detailed low-level tasks for building the MVP, and beyond.
 Use it as a quick reference to track progress and revisit specific implementation steps if needed.